beanvalidation/beanvalidation.org/proposals/BVAL-508.md

 The default for JavaFX property differs because in this community the idiom `IntegerProperty` prevails over `Property<Integer>`.

+#### Complex type parameter hierarchies

+Complex hierarchies involving multiple levels of generic types are not trivial to solve and will require the use of [FasterXML's Classmate](https://github.com/FasterXML/java-classmate) or more likely an enhanced version of it.

+    interface Map<K,V> { ... }
+    // type parameter names change between subclass and superclass
+    // and the position can be different between the class and the implements / extends clause public class CrazyMap<Last, First> implements Map<First, Last> { ... }

+    public class Example {
+        // String is Map's type parameter V and Long is Map's type parameter K private CrazyMap<@RegExp(...)
+String, @Min(0) Long> crazyMap = ...;
+    }

+In this situation, we need to follow the (annotated) type parameter across two or more levels up the hierarchy chain.
+Note that type parameter names can vary between the subclass definition and the superclass definition.

+I've played with Classmate and it does not seem to retain the information in its data even though it solves that problem internally to find the right type.
+We might need to contribute to expose that somehow.

+Also I don't think Classmate exposes annotations on type use, so we would need to contribute that or use something else like Jandex or plain Java reflection API.

 #### Alternative model (not preferred)